 Then there’s the middle road: many like the idea of trying it, knowing that pain relief is (hopefully!) there for them if they change their mind.

-Speaking of pain, an import factor in the practicality of going au natural is how l-o-n-g your labor and delivery takes.
+Speaking of pain, an important factor in the practicality of going au natural is how l-o-n-g your labor and delivery takes.
 The women in my family, for whatever reason, always had very protracted L&Ds.
 This also scared me.

 When labor and delivery take more than 24 hours, you tend to become physically and emotionally exhausted.
 This is when an epidural starts sounding really good!
 Thus, it’s not just the intensity of the pain; rather, it’s also about the duration of that pain, mixed with the physical exhaustion of labor.
 And pushing.
 My god, the pushing is probably the hardest thing you’ll ever do.
 Thank goodness the pushing part doesn’t typically last very long (15-45 minutes).
 However (again), you hear about some people that actively push for 3+ hours.